Frequently Asked Questions

 Is Pando's land mass all just the Pando tree?

 Generally speaking, yes.
-Others trees can take up inside Pando including Spruce, Juniper Bushes and other Aspen.
-Those trees don’t tend to do well because Pando dominates available water, nutrients and sunshine.
+Other trees can take up inside Pando, including Spruce, Juniper Bushes, and other non-Pando Aspen Trees.
+Generally, other trees don’t tend to do well within Pando’s landmass because Pando dominates gathering of available water, nutrients and sunshine.

 Can Pando survive a wildfire?

-Aspen, including Pando, are fire tolerant for low to medium intensity ground fires as their branches hold enormous amounts of water while the crowns reach high into the sky.
+Aspen, including Pando, are tolerant of low-to-medium intensity ground fires as their branches hold enormous amounts of water while the crowns reach high into the sky.
+In some cases, fire is used to help stimulate regeneration.

 If a fire was hot enough to burn Pando down, would that be the end of Pando?

-No. The growth hormones that spur regeneration are concentrated in the root system, but spread out in each branch.
-If a branch is burned, cut, knocked over, the hormones return to the ground and concentrate in the root starting the process all over again.
-You may be surprised to learn that fire has been used to purposefully change the growth hormone balance to spur regeneration.
+No. The growth hormones that spurs regeneration is concentrated in the root of the Pando Tree and distributed across the uncountable nodes of the root network.
+If a branch (trunk) is burned, cut or knocked over, the hormone balance in the roots shifts–starting the process of regeneration all over again.
+You may be surprised to learn that fire has been used to purposefully shift the hormone balance to spur regeneration.

 Animal Interaction